Overview

 The monkeypox virus symptoms can be divided into two periods:

-- The invasion period: usually lasts between 0–5 days.
-Early-stage monkeypox is characterised by fever, intense headache, swelling of the lymph nodes, back pain, muscle aches and fatigue.
-Swollen lymph nodes are a standout feature of monkeypox compared to other diseases that may initially appear similar to measles, smallpox or chickenpox.
+• The invasion period: usually lasts between 0–5 days.
+Early-stage monkeypox includes fever, intense headache, swelling of the lymph nodes, back pain, muscle aches, and fatigue.
+Swollen lymph nodes are a standout feature of monkeypox in opposition to other diseases that may initially appear similar to measles, smallpox, or chickenpox.

-- The rash phase: After a few days, a monkeypox rash develops.
-One to three days after a person develops a fever, a skin eruption, bumps/sores or rash can occur.
-Monkeypox on the face is the most common presentation of the rash (95% of the cases), followed by a rash on soles and palms(75% of the cases) rather than on the trunk.
+• The rash phase: After a few days, a monkeypox rash develops.
+A skin eruption, bumps/sores, or inflammation can occur one to three days after developing a fever.
+Monkeypox on the face is the most common presentation of the rash (95% of the cases), followed by a rash on the soles and palms(75%) rather than on the trunk.
 The rash begins as red bumps, which can be painful.
 The bumps convert into blisters, which then fill with pus.
 The blisters then crust over and fall off.
 The entire process can take two to four weeks.
 Monkeypox sores can appear in your mouth or genital region.
 In severe cases, lesions can merge, and portions of skin can slough off.

 Everyone does not experience symptoms when infected with monkeypox.
 Some may experience mild monkeypox symptoms.
-Presently, in the current outbreak, many cases are not portraying the usual pattern of symptoms.
-This atypical presentation includes only a few sores/blisters, mild fever and no swollen lymph nodes.
+In the current outbreak, many cases do not portray the usual pattern of symptoms.
+This atypical presentation includes only a few sores/blisters, mild fever, and no swollen lymph nodes.
 You may have contracted monkeypox and be unaware.
 Even if you don’t show signs of monkeypox, you can still spread it to others through prolonged close contact.

 Is monkeypox curable?

 Signs and symptoms of monkeypox can last for two to four weeks.
 People typically recover on their own without treatment.
-If you have been diagnosed with the infection, your physician will monitor your condition and treat your symptoms.
+If your test results are positive, your physician will monitor your condition and treat your symptoms.
 An approved antiviral treatment for monkeypox is currently unavailable, but antiviral drugs may help manage the condition.

 How is monkeypox diagnosed?

-Monkeypox can be confused with infections such as measles or chickenpox.
+Monkeypox can mistake for infections such as measles or chickenpox.
 Therefore, a doctor may suspect other infections first.
 However, swollen lymph nodes usually distinguish monkeypox from other conditions with similar symptoms.

-In order to diagnose monkeypox, a tissue sample from an open sore is taken and sent to a lab where polymerase chain reaction (PCR) testing is done.
+To diagnose monkeypox, the healthcare professional takes a tissue sample from an open sore and sends it to a lab where polymerase chain reaction (PCR) testing can identify the cause.
 In addition, a blood sample may be drawn to check for the monkeypox virus or antibodies to the monkeypox virus.

 How does monkeypox spread?

-Monkeypox is a virus transmitted when you come into contact with an animal or a person infected with the virus.
+Monkeypox is a virus that transmits when you contact an animal or infected person.
 The symptoms are usually similar to those experienced by those with smallpox, although it is less severe.

-Monkeypox has a possibility to spread from person to person, but this transmission is less common.
-A person can get infected by coming in contact with an infected person’s sores, respiratory droplets or oral fluids.
+Monkeypox can spread from person to person, but this transmission is less common.
+A person can get infected by contacting an infected person’s sores, respiratory droplets, or oral fluids.
 This includes close contact, such as kissing or having sex.
-It hasn’t been established for sure whether the virus is transmitted through vaginal fluids or semen, but research is still ongoing.
+It hasn’t been established whether the virus is transmitted through vaginal fluids or semen, but research is still ongoing.

 You can get monkeypox if you come in contact with contaminated clothing or other linens used by an infected person.